 Yes.
-Oga’s Cantina will serve alcohol and be the only place in Disneyland where you can find alcohol outside Club 33.
+Oga’s Cantina serve’s alcohol in both Hollywood Studios and Disneyland.
+Ironically, it’s the only place in Disneyland where you can find alcohol outside Club 33.

 Nowhere.
-Both in Disneyland and Hollywood Studios, the Star Tours attractions will stay right int he same place they are now.
+Both in and Hollywood Studios, the Star Tours attractions will stay right in the same place they are now.

 Disney hasn’t said exactly where it falls in the Star Wars timeline, but we know that Black Spire Outpost has existed for some time because it is referenced in Solo: A Star Wars Story.
 That puts it before the original Star Wars Trilogy.

 However the current story happening when you enter Galaxy’s Edge takes place during the current Star Wars Trilogy (Episodes 7-9) because it’s being inhabited by both the First Order and the Resistance.
 There isn’t an exact date to the story though which gives Disney more freedom in its storytelling for the land.